Guidelines for Applying Standard Firewall Filters

 Single interface with protocol-independent and protocol-specific firewall filters attached |

-For interfaces hosted on the following hardware only, you can
+For interfaces on supported hardware you can attach a protocol-independent

 Statement Hierarchy for Applying Firewall Filters